Providing a Direct Pathway to Airlines

 Is your career goal to become an airline pilot?
 California Aeronautical University’s airline partnerships are designed to provide you a direct pathway to the airlines – from zero experience to flight student to pilot.

-Through partnerships with several regional airlines that flow directly to the major airlines, California Aeronautical University’s partnerships can create a variety of opportunities for CAU graduates upon completion of their aviation degree programs.
+Through partnerships with Delta Air Lines and several regional airlines that flow directly to other major airlines, California Aeronautical University’s partnerships can create a variety of opportunities for CAU graduates upon completion of their aviation degree programs.

 Most partnerships provide a direct pathway into the airline’s cadet program and may offer tuition reimbursement to eligible students.
 Often, students may even receive conditional job offers before they graduate.
 Explore CAU’s airline partnerships for information about the airline, company benefits, pathway to the majors, and more.